-Online forums suggest that there were actually three different operators flying at the recent Bull Run incident.
-Among them Digital Thunderdome, who apparently were not flying the incident aircraft but another lofting a Red Epic.
+Online forums suggest that there were actually three different operators flying at the recent Virginia Bull Run incident.
+Among them Digital Thunderdome, who apparently were not flying the aircraft involved in the incident, but another lifting a Red Epic.

 Flight over crowds should never occur and cannot be considered safe practice.